 An AP affiliated with an AP MLD shall include the Multi-Link Traffic Indication element (see 9.4.2.315 (Multi-Link Traffic Indication element)) in a Beacon frame it transmits if at least one of the associated non-AP MLD has successfully negotiated a TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) with the AP MLD for DL or bidirectional traffic and the AP MLD has buffered BU(s) for the

-non-AP MLD.
-The Multi-Link Traffic Indication element includes Per-Link Traffic Indication Bitmap subfield(s) in the Per-Link Traffic Indication Bitmap List field
+non-AP MLD. (#11586)The Multi-Link Traffic Indication element includes a Recommendation Partial Virtual Bitmap field if the Recommendation Partial Virtual Bitmap present bit in the Multi-Link Traffic Indication Control field is set to 1.
+When present, the Recommendation Partial Virtual Bitmap field corresponds to the AID(s) of the non-AP MLD(s) or STA(s), starting from the bit number k of the traffic indication virtual bitmap.
+The AID Offset subfield of the Multi-Link Traffic Indication Control field of the Multi-Link Traffic Indication element contains the value of k.
+The order of the bits in the Recommendation Partial Virtual Bitmap field follows the order of the bits that are set to 1 in the Partial Virtual Bitmap subfield of the TIM element that corresponds to the AID(s) of the non-AP MLD(s) or STA(s).
+A bit corresponding to an AID is set to 1 in the Recommendation Partial Virtual Bitmap if the AP includes a Per-Link Traffic Indication Bitmap subfield for the non-AP MLD associated with that AID in the Per-link Traffic Indication List field.
+Otherwise, the bit corresponding to an AID is set to 0.
+The Multi-Link Traffic Indication element includes Per-Link Traffic Indication Bitmap subfield(s) in the Per-Link Traffic Indication Bitmap List field (#11586)to provide traffic indication or link recommendations to its associated non-AP MLD(s) whose construction is as follows:

+When the Recommendation Partial Virtual Bitmap field is present, the Per-Link Traffic Indication Bitmap subfield(s) corresponds to the AID(s) of the non-AP MLD(s) or STA(s), starting from the AID corresponding to the first bit set to 1 in the Recommendation Partial Virtual Bitmap.
+The order of the Per-Link Traffic Indication Bitmap subfield(s) follows the order of the bits that are set to 1 in the Recommendation Partial Virtual Bitmap field of the Multi-Link Traffic Indication element.

-The Per-Link Traffic Indication Bitmap subfield(s) corresponds to the AID(s) of the non-AP MLD(s) or STA(s), starting from the bit number k of the traffic indication virtual bitmap.
+When the Recommendation Partial Virtual Bitmap field is not present, the Per-Link Traffic Indication Bitmap subfield(s) corresponds to the AID(s) of the non-AP MLD(s) or STA(s), starting from the bit number k of the traffic indication virtual bitmap.
 The AID Offset subfield of the Multi-Link Traffic Indication Control field of the Multi-Link Traffic Indication element contains the value k.
 The order of the Per-Link Traffic Indication Bitmap subfield(s) follows the order of the bits that are set to 1 in the Partial Virtual Bitmap subfield of the TIM element that corresponds to the AID(s) of the non-AP MLD(s) or STA(s).